trisacrypto/trisa/docs/content/joining-trisa/pkcs12.en.md

 ---
 title: Anatomy of a PKCS12 file
 date: 2022-06-17T09:15:46-04:00
-lastmod: 2022-06-17T09:15:46-04:00
+lastmod: 2022-06-17T16:53:39-04:00
 description: "Anatomy of a PKCS12 file"
-weight: 60
+weight: 50
 ---

-After registration, one of the mechanisms to receive mTLS certificates from the Global Directory Service (GDS) when registration has been reviewed and approved is an emailed PKCS12 Encrypted Certificate.
-Then the next steps will occur after registration:
+When your registration has been reviewed and approved, you will receive mTLS certificates from the Global Directory Service (GDS).
+These will be sent via an email containing PKCS12 password protected certificates.

+What to expect after registration and during certificate issuance:
 - If the registration form is valid: GDS will return a PKCS12 password.
+This is the password you will use to decrypt your certificates.
 {{% notice note %}}
 This is the only time the PKCS12 password is made available during the certificate issuance process.
 {{% /notice %}}